LittleD3092/My-Vault/Fluid Mechanics/Continuum Lines.md

 - Streaklines: lines joining different particles passing through a point
 - Streamlines: lines that at a given instant are tangent to the direction of flow at every point in the flow field.

-When the fluid is in [[Fluid Mechanics Basics#Steady Flow|steady flow]], the four lines are identical.
+When the fluid is in [[Fluid Mechanics Basics#Steady Flow|steady flow]], pathlines, streaklines, and streamlines are identical.

 ## Calculate Pathlines